readthedocs/blog/build-errors-docutils-0-18.rst

 limit to the version of docutils installed, and so will install the latest release by default.

+The reason so many projects use an old version of Sphinx is that, :ref:`before October 2020, Read the Docs had a more strict pinning policy <readthedocs:builds:External dependencies>` and Sphinx 1.8 was the default version.
+New projects are not affected.

 Fixing the error
 ----------------